-Tyson Summers came to UCF as defensive assistant coach in January 2012 and was named linebackers coach one month later.
-He had been on UAB's staff since December 2006 as the Blazers' linebackers coach and was their safeties coach and co-special teams coordinator in the final season of his tenure.
+Tyson Summers came to UCF as defensive assistant coach in January 2012 and earned the title of linebackers coach one month later.
+In the spring of 2014, he was named interim defensive coordinator.
+Summers had been on UAB's staff since December 2006 as the Blazers' linebackers coach and was their safeties coach and co-special teams coordinator in the final season of his tenure.

 In his first year working with the UAB safeties in 2011, Summers helped mentor Jamie Bender in his senior season as he led the Blazers with 119 tackles while also posting 7.5 tackles for loss, two interceptions, six break-ups and four forced fumbles.
 Bender would be voted onto the All-C-USA Second Team for that performance.
 And on special teams, UAB ranked 17th in the nation by allowing just 4.71 yards per punt return, while freshman kicker Ty Long was named a 2011 Freshman All-American by Phil Steele's College Football Preview.